Instagram automation has been widely known as a popular tool for growing Instagram followers, but what does it really do?

 Let’s look closer at why automated actions are generally not beneficial to your account.

 This action, when done by bots, is hard to control.
 Bots can flood accounts and follow a bunch of them, and there’s no guarantee that they’re in your target audience.
-You may have given them targeting instructions, but many Instagram automation services aren’t able to follow them, and you’ll see your account flooded with people that are completely irrelevant to your target market.
+You may have given them targeting instructions, but many Instagram automation services and tools aren’t able to follow them, and you’ll see your account flooded with people that are completely irrelevant to your target market.

 Not only that, using this method without caution can ruin your follower to following ratio.
 If you have 6000 followers, let’s say, and you are following 8000 accounts.
 This shows that you are clearly using some kind of follow/unfollow bot tactics and it’s an unhealthy ratio for your account.
 It’s also a red flag for potential partners or collabs.